-If we ask about a typical spot in Hyōgo Prefecture many people would surely answer “Kōbe”, mentioning places like Arima Hot springs, Kinosaki Hot Springs, or Himeji Castle.
-In today’s article we are going to introduce another recommended, yet not so well known spot in Hyōgo: the Tonomine plateau.
+If we would be askwd about a typical spot in Hyōgo Prefecture many of us would surely answer “Kōbe”, mentioning places like Arima Hot springs, Kinosaki Hot Springs, or Himeji Castle.
+In this article we are going to introduce another recommended, yet not so well known spot in Hyōgo: the Tonomine plateau.

 What’s special about the Tonomine plateau?

 The Tonomine plateau belongs to one of Hyōgo’s Prefectural Natural Parks.
 Here the grassland extends for about 90 hectares and it is possible to appreciate the amount and the variety of beautiful landscapes during the four seasons.

 In spring the flowers are in full bloom all around, while summer is fresh and quiet.
 Fall shows the colors of seven herbs growing in the area, while in winter snow covers the plateau surface.

 Especially, Tonomine is famous for being a plateau where fields of Japanese Pampas (susuki) take place.